A flexible way to pursue your professional path

 - Integrate digital tools to support transformational learning

 - Ensure equitable access to educational resources for all students

 - Engage youth as participatory global and digital citizens

 Halfway through my initial degree, I took a personal break to refocus and assess what I needed in my career.
 When I decided to rejoin the program and change to the CAS School Librarian Licensure path, the School's advisors listened to my personal challenges and made it work for me.
-This program truly wants to help students on AND off campus.Kirsty Rieger (MS '14), Library/Information Specialist, Highcrest Middle School
+This program truly wants to help students on AND off campus.Kristy Rieger (MS '14), Library Technology Manager, Scott County, Minnesota

 What courses will I need?

 The CAS program for School Librarian Licensure requires 16 hours of approved LIS coursework and 16 hours of required education courses, which includes both Early Field Experience (Practicum) and student teaching placements in school libraries.
 Following the completion of 32 semester hours of graduate-level coursework, you will complete the CAS Special Project, an 8-credit thesis project.
 The CAS project is a substantive investigation of a problem in librarianship or information science that you develop in consultation with your advisor and present to your CAS committee.

 To meet licensing requirements and prepare for work with young people, you will complete one early field experience, or practicum, and two student-teaching placements during your course of study.
 The practicum is a 100-hour supervised field experience of professional-level duties at an approved school library site.
 It provides you with the opportunity to work in a school environment under the supervision of an experienced library information specialist.

 After successfully completing the practicum and all required coursework, you'll register for two student-teaching placements: one in an elementary library setting and one in a secondary library setting (middle or high school).
 Each placement is completed under the direction of an on-site cooperating teacher-librarian and a University supervisor.